 Are You a Coin Collector?

 If, however, your interest objective is more in line with collecting beautiful coins that also have bullion value, you will have several investment choices.
 Pure bullion coins include the American Eagles, Maple Leafs, Pandas, and Krugerrands.
-If you are looking to invest in precious metal coins, then you should buy classic U.S. gold, such as the Saint-Gaudens Double Eagles.
+If you are looking to invest in precious metal coins, then you should buy classic U.S. gold, such as the Liberty twenty-dollar gold pieces or the Saint-Gaudens Double Eagles.
 Most common dates of these classic American coins trade at bullion value plus about 8%-10% premium.
+However, this premium can increase during times of economic volatility where the market is active and the supply of physical gold is limited.

 Therefore these coins will only get rarer over time, and the premiums on them are minimal considering their rarity and potential.